Healer-ML/MSFNet-CPD/README.md

 # MSFNet-CPD: Multi-Scale Cross-Modal Fusion Network for Crop Pest Detection

-#Traing
+# Training
 The full source code will be released soon.

-#data
+# Data
 We provide the agr-dataset model here.